Updated July 15, 2023

 These filters are used when we do not want to filter the view without changing the underlying data.
 Table Calculations are functions used when creating Calculated Fields such as LOOKUP, WINDOW_SUM, WINDOW_AVG, etc.

-Tableau filters are used in many organizations to produce powerful results and present the relevant information to the clients in the form of a dashboard or worksheet to make proper business decisions.
-These filters can also be used to filter the sensitive data and host the information that can be shared with colleagues.
+Many organizations use Tableau filters to produce powerful results and present relevant information to clients in the form of a dashboard or worksheet to make proper business decisions.
+These filters can also filter sensitive data and host the information to share with colleagues.